 Carol Penchuk, former Executive Director, has recently retired from G.R.I.T.
 Calgary Society.
-She started this organization in the basement of her home in 1995 and since, it has grown to serve thousands of families over the years.
+She started this organization in her home in 1995 and since, it has grown to serve thousands of families over the years.

 Paula Carby is the primary liaison with Alberta Education and our board of directors.
 She oversees daily operations of the organization and is responsible for staffing, intakes, community networking, staff in-services and also manages the financial aspects of the organization.